SKarboy410/Baremetal-Arduino-Programming/README.md

 #  Baremetal Arduino Programming

-This project is my current embedded systems journey, where I try to implement the standard Arduino library functions using pure C, without any fancy abstractions.
+This project is a part my embedded systems journey.
+Here I try to implement the standard Arduino library functions using pure C, without any fancy abstractions.
 Everything here directly interacts with the actual hardware.

 ---